“Knowledge is having the right answer and Intelligence is having the right question”, they say.

-This would be the number of completed responses that you have received for your invites.
-Partially completed surveys are taken into account only if they successfully provide helpful information for your company.
+This would be the number of completed responses you have receive for your invites.
+Consider the partially completed survey only if they provide helpful information for your company.

 Now, if you have both these variables at ready, the calculation is pretty simple.